 Safe Learning - Fun Environment

-A warning may be issued for safety reasons, including skiing or riding out of control, or for disciplinary reasons like snowball throwing and the use of foul language.
-If you receive a warning, your club advisor must accompany you to reclaim your Club Card for the following session.
-Some offenses, and any second warnings, result in the loss of privileges with no refund.
+Safe skiing and snowboarding on the slopes is each person’s responsibility.
+Always be respectful to your fellow skiers and riders.
+Loss of privileges with no refund may be issued for safety reasons, including skiing or riding out of control, or for disciplinary reasons like snowball throwing and the use of foul language.
+If you only receive a warning, your club advisor must accompany you to reclaim your Club Card for the following session.
+Club members will be assesed a fee if on the slopes without a Club Card.

 Your Responsibility Code, shown below, is a partial list.
 Be safety conscious and courteous at all times.

 - Always stay in control and be able to stop or avoid other people or objects.